warpedpuppy/fullstack_event_planner/README.md

     1. when that is done, run an "yarn run dev".

 1. Make the tables in the database
+    1. make sure that the "DATABASE_URL" field in the backend .env file is filled out
     1. using the files in backend/migrations, run "yarn run migrate" to create the tables.

 1. frontend: